 Families should also look at the school’s communications about Year 6 readiness, including how it approaches the statutory tests and how it supports pupils who find exams stressful.
 A small cohort can be a real advantage here, because staff can often spot concerns early and respond quickly.

 Admissions for Reception are coordinated through the local authority process, with the academy trust acting as admissions authority.
-The school’s published admission number (PAN) is 12 for 2025 to 2026 and for 2026 to 2027.
+For September 2027 entry, applications open on 12 September 2026, close on 15 January 2027, and offers are released on 16 April 2027.

-For Reception entry in September 2026, the school sets out a clear timeline:
+For Reception entry in September 2027, the local authority timetable sets out a clear timeline:

 Applications open 12 September 2025